 Many cost-effective health products are underused in poor countries, although the burden from diseases that could benefit from these products remains high.
-In this study, we assess the role of two barriers that could contribute to low health product utilization-price and convenience-in the context of treatment for child diarrhea.
-Oral rehydration salts (ORS) and zinc are highly effective at preventing child death from diarrhea, yet they are widely underused throughout sub-Saharan Africa.
-Meanwhile, diarrhea remains the second leading cause of death for children in the region.
-We designed a series of novel community health worker (CHW) interventions that experimentally vary the price and convenience of accessing ORS and zinc.
-We will use a four-armed, cluster -randomized factorial design (three intervention groups and a control group) to assess the individual and combined impact of overcoming these barriers on ORS and zinc use.
+Using community health workers (CHWs) to increase utilization of essential health products is a promising strategy, yet little is known about how best to structure such programs to maximize coverage (e.g. should they distribute products for free or should they charge a fee?).
+In this study, we measure the impact of different CHW distribution strategies (free delivery, home sales, and free upon retrieval), while simultaneously assessing the role of two barriers that could contribute to low health product utilization-price and convenience.
+Oral rehydration salts (ORS) and zinc, the focus of this study, are highly effective at preventing death from diarrhea, yet they are widely underused throughout sub-Saharan Africa.
+However, diarrhea remains the second leading cause of death for children in the region.
+We designed a series of novel CHW interventions in Uganda that experimentally vary the price and convenience of accessing ORS and zinc.
+We will use a fourarmed, cluster-randomized factorial design (three intervention groups and a control group) to assess the individual and combined impact of overcoming these barriers on ORS and zinc use.
 A novel preemptive home delivery intervention will make ORS and zinc freely available inside the home when a child comes down with diarrhea (free and convenient).
 A preemptive home sales intervention will make accessing ORS and zinc convenient available at the home, but not free.
 Finally, a free upon retrieval intervention will make ORS and zinc free but not convenient.
-Our primary outcome will be self-reported ORS use to treat a case of child diarrhea in the past 4 weeks.
-Secondary outcomes include zinc use in combination with ORS in the last 4 weeks and the time it takes to start a child on treatment.
-We will also examine the role of price and convenience in targeting subsidized ORS and zinc to those that are likely to use it and to children at high risk of death from diarrhea.
-The results of this study will be used to inform how best to implement this type of CHW program at scale-up and to provide insight into what interventions are likely to effectively and efficiently increase use of ORS and zinc.
+This design allows us to isolate for the price effect (free delivery vs. home sales) and the convenience effect (free delivery vs. free upon retrieval).
+Our primary outcome is self-reported ORS use to treat a case of child diarrhea in the past 4 weeks.
+Self-reported outcomes are validated with packet counting, shorter recall, and placebo tests (assessing the impact on health products that should be minimally affected by the intervention).
+Secondary outcomes include ORS+zinc use, antibiotic use (inappropriate for most cases), and the time it takes to start a child on proper treatment.
+We will also examine the role of price and convenience in targeting subsidized ORS and zinc to those that are likely to use it and to children at higher risk of death from diarrhea.
+The results of this study will be used to inform CHW program design and to provide insight into what other interventions are likely to effectively and efficiently increase use of ORS and zinc.